elastic/apm/specs/agents/tracing-spans.md

 Agents don't need to prevent the creation of exit child spans via the public API.
 Agents MAY implement internal APIs to create an exit span (such as `Span::createExitSpan`) that flags a span as an exit span (`exit=true`).
 Returning `null` from `Span::createExitSpan` when the curren span is flagged with `exit=true` can help to avoid creating nested exit spans.
+The `exit` flag can also be useful in tests: if it's `true`, the `context.desitnation` information has to be populated.